Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Introduction

 One of the most significant contributions to this problem is the AGM bound, introduced by Atserias, Grohe, and Marx \cite{doi:10.1137/110859440}.
-The AGM bound provides a tight theoretical upper limit on the size of the output of a conjunctive query as a function of the sizes of the relations in the query body.
+The AGM bound provides a tight theoretical upper limit on the size of the output of a join query as a function of the sizes of the relations in the query body.
 In particular, they leverage the fractional edge cover of the query's hypergraph to derive a bound that is optimal for queries without additional constraints.
 However, the AGM bound does not apply to conjunctive queries with functional dependencies (FDs), as FDs introduce additional constraints that alter the query's output size.
 In the presence of FDs, alternative approaches are needed.
-For example, Gottlob, Lee, Valiant, and Valiant (GLVV) \cite{10.1145/2220357.2220363} proposed an approach that uses Shannon entropy to derive a linear program for computing the bound.
+For example, Gottlob, Lee, Valiant, and Valiant (GLVV)~\cite{10.1145/2220357.2220363} proposed an approach that uses Shannon entropy to derive a linear program for computing the bound.
 However, the complete set of linear constraints to compute a tight bound may be infinite, and characterizing the exact set of constraints remains an open problem.

 In this paper, we introduce a quantum Rényi entropy-based approach to address the problem of estimating worst-case size bounds.
-First, we review the necessary results about the classical and quantum entropy cones.
 We show that the Rényi entropy satisfies estimates similar to those previously developed with Shannon entropy in the context of conjunctive queries.
 We then define what functional dependencies mean in the context of quantum states.
 The intuition behind various concepts in this work is presented in \autoref{table:example}.
 We demonstrate how to compute an upper bound for the worst-case scenario using Rényi entropy.
-This produces an optimization problem in terms of quantum states.
-We then show that the tight bound with Shannon entropy can be viewed as a special limit of this Rényi entropy bound.
-We also discuss alternative formulations of functional dependencies in terms of quantum states and propose methods based on quantum and classical relative entropy.
+We then explore the limits of this formulation by presenting a dichotomy theorem that classifies the behavior of this optimization problem.

 The main contributions of this paper are summarized as follows: